Disclaimer: No, I really don't own Howl's Moving Castle.

 "It's really alright!"

-Sophie stood there, shocked stiff at her own outburst, shoulders hunched over like an old lady as she cringed at what rebuke might come next from the figure next to her.
+She stood there, shocked stiff at her own outburst.
+Her shoulders hunched over like an old lady as she cringed at what rebuke might come.
 Taking a raspy breath, she let the words out in short syllables as her face burned with what she knew was shame.

 "I m-mean—you…don't…have…to."
 Her tongue seemed to have a mind of its own to clamp up.
 "I'm q-quite comfortable by myself."